vinodha345/week-1/README.md

 ✅Provided eco-impact insights like biodegradability, decomposition time, and recyclability.
 ✅Enabled both image-based and real-time webcam fabric predictions.
 Demonstrated how AI can support sustainable fashion and material analysis.

+📂# week-3 - Final Submission & Presentation Phase Summary

+1.Completed the final version of the Real-Time Fabric Classification Dashboard 2.Integrated ONNX model, Gradio UI, and fabric biodegradability details 3.Added confidence visualization through pie-chart accuracy 4.Performed full testing with sample fabric images 5.Prepared final documentation, report, and presentation slides 6.Project ready for submission and demonstration

+🏁 Outcome

+The entire project — including the ONNX model, dashboard, documentation, and presentation — is fully completed and submitted.
+The system successfully classifies various fabric types and provides biodegradability and recyclability information, demonstrating a practical real-world application of deep learning in sustainable textile management and smart recycling systems.